nftgp/http-gateway/README.md

 Cloudflare URLs have a limit of 16 KB, which means the maximum base64 encodable file size is slightly less than 12 KB.
 So the on-chain generated SVG must stay below that limit.

+Also there is a limit of 2 MB to the file size of resources.
+Any resource with a larger file size won't be inlined, but the original URI is left untouched.